 Bora Bora, Mo’orea, and Tahiti are the 3 most popular islands within French Polynesia.
-Bora Bora is the most beautiful and luxurious of all islands, however Mo’orea is beautiful in its own right, as it is much more lush than Bora Bora.
-Mo’orea is a great supplement (or alternative) to Bora Bora because accommodations, food, and activities are nearly half the price.
-There is also slightly more to do there as you are able to actually visit the mountain (ATV tours, hikes, etc.) and visit the local town.
-Tahiti is the most affordable of the islands costing a fraction of the price of Bora Bora.
+Bora Bora in my opinion is the most pristine and luxurious of all islands, however Mo’orea is also very beautiful in its own right, as it is much more lush than Bora Bora.
+Mo’orea is a great supplement (or alternative) to Bora Bora because accommodations, food, and activities are nearly half the price on this island.
+There is also more activities to do there as you are able to actually visit the mountainous region (ATV tours, hikes, etc.) and visit the local town.
+Tahiti is the most affordable of the islands costing a fraction of the price of Bora Bora and Mo’orea.
 You are still able to stay in bungalows there, though it may not be as luxurious of an experience.
 That said, you must first fly into Tahiti to reach the other islands in French Polynesia, so it is worth checking out and spending a night or two, especially if your flight arrives in the evening.

 Is Bora Bora worth it?